Festa della Madonna della Salute Featured in

 On November 21st, the residents of Venice come together for a procession to help commemorate those lost during the great plague of 1630.
-At that time 100,000 died in the city.
-But after the residents had sent their prayers to Virgin Mary, the epidemics ended.
-People march towards the Basilica della Madonna della Salute in order to thank the Virgin Mary for sparing the lives and to ask her to keep each of them healthy.
-This baroque Basilica was completed in 1640 to thank the Virgin for a miraculous end of the epidemics.
+During this time, 100,000 died in the city, but after the residents sent their prayers to Virgin Mary, the epidemic ended.
+People march towards the Basilica della Madonna della Salute in order to thank the Virgin Mary for sparing lives and to ask her to keep each of them healthy.
+This baroque Basilica was completed in 1640 to thank the Virgin for a miraculous end to the epidemic.

-Dishes of a traditional cabbage stew are sold around the city on this day, and families usually use this day to remember their loved ones.
-It is one of the few occasions when the streets of Venice are full of locals, not tourists, rushing to attend a solemn mass and socializing with each other.
+A traditional cabbage stew is sold around the city on this day, and families usually use this day to remember their loved ones.
+It is one of the few occasions where the streets of Venice are full of locals, not tourists, rushing to attend a solemn mass and socializing with one another.